 This week is Preservation Week, which is sponsored by the Association for Library Collections & Technical Services (ALCTS), a branch of the American Library Association (ALA).
 Preservation Week is an opportunity to learn about and take action to preserve collections.
 The theme for this year’s celebration is “Preserving Your Family History” which emphasizes the importance of preserving the collections of families, individuals, and communities in addition to those in libraries, museums, and archives.

-My Trunk Kit has expanded from a flashlight and a screw driver to include pliers, wrenches, screwdrivers, a hammer, mallet, crowbar, string, twine, utility knives, caution tape, duct tape, gloves, scissors, flash lights, a “head” light, and hiking boots.
+By Nancy E Kraft: My Trunk Kit has expanded from a flashlight and a screw driver to include pliers, wrenches, screw drivers, a hammer, mallet, crowbar, string, twine, utility knives, caution tape, duct tape, gloves, scissors, flash Lights, a “head” light, and hiking boots.
 The crowbar is handy for prying swollen doors and drawers open.
 Wet books swell, become jammed into shelves, and often need to be tapped out with a mallet.
 Ideally, all items will have wood or rubber handles to protect from electrical conductivity.
 In addition to the trunk kit, I utilize whatever I can find at hand.
 Window screens are handy for drying out fabrics, thin paper and photographs.
-String or rope can be strung up between trees and CDs, DVDs, slides, and photographs can be hung up to dry.
+String or rope can be strung up between trees and CDs, DVDs, slides, photographs can be hung up to dry.

 Candida Pagan, project conservator, traveled to Puerto Rico in early February to participate in the Helping Puerto Rican Heritage Project (HPRH).

 Puerto Rico faces specific preservation challenges due to the tropical climate.
 Salt and humidity, along with more catastrophic weather like hurricanes, pose issues for institutions that house archives and collections.
 HPRH seeks to educate participants about conservation efforts in Puerto Rico while also advising conservators about care and preservation of their collections.